top of page

 Elderberry Wisdom Farm

-Elderberry Wisdom is a Native American nonprofit organization located in rural Marion County, Oregon.
-Elderberry Farm provides opportunities for Indigenous youth to strengthen their traditional ties with the land and to build career pathways in agriculture and horticulture, thereby deepening cultural identity and personal resiliency.
+Elderberry Wisdom Farm is a 501(c)(3) Native American nonprofit organization in rural Marion County, Oregon.
+We provide opportunities for Native American and other Indigenous interns to strengthen their traditional ties with the land and to build career pathways in urban forestry, native plant nursery development , organic farming, and micro-enterprise development.
+They learn in the classroom and during experiential service learning activities at our farm, our native plant nursery, and partner sites.
+In the process, they strengthen their career opportunities as well as their cultural identity and positive self esteem.

-We are committed to supporting our Indigenous youth to become our future leaders.
-They will reach across all barriers to build culturally inclusive communities, and will use their traditional wisdom to change the way we care for our planet.
-We encourage our youth to stand on the wisdom of previous Indigenous Scientists to bring their vision to the world community.
+Our staff and board of directors are committed to supporting interns as they strengthen their conservation career pathways, leadership & communication skills and health & wellness resilience.
+The Traditional Ecological Knowledge Development Project is helping us reach across all barriers to build culturally inclusive communities where Indigenous Knowledge Systems can help to change the way we care for our planet.
+Our staff encourage our interns and volunteers to stand on the wisdom of previous Indigenous scientists as they continue to bring their vision of ecosystem sustainability to the greater community.

 No riches, wealth, comfort or ease of the material world is equal to the wealth of a bird; all the areas of these plains and mountains are its dwelling, and all the seeds and harvests are its food and wealth, and all the lands, villages, meadows, pastures, forests and wildernesses are its possessions.
 Now, which is the richer, this bird, or the most wealthy man? for no matter how many seeds it may take or bestow, its wealth does not decrease.